densalzmann/hiwi-test/README.md

 ## Description

-This is a simple data-generator mocking a GPGGA data source.
+This is a simple data generator mocking a GPGGA data source.
 The datasource is then proccessed to an kafka-server (`hiwi-test-kafka-1:29092`)

 ## Task
-Please provide a service which subscribes to the Kafka topic `location_topic` and visualize the data on a map.
-An containerized solution is preffered.
-You may extend the service to provide additional features like filtering, some additional visualization etc. You may use any programming language, any framework, any library.
+Please provide a service that subscribes to the Kafka topic `location_topic` and visualize the data on a map.
+A containerized solution is preferred.
+You may extend the service to provide additional features like filtering, some additional visualization, etc. You may use any programming language, any framework, or any library.

 AC:
-* [ ] The service need to use the data from the kafka topic `location_topic`
+* [ ] The service needs to use the data from the kafka topic `location_topic`
 * [ ] The service should decode the protobuf data messages
 * [ ] The service should be able to visualize the data on a map
 * [ ] The service should be containerized

 Question to be answered:
-* What an object can be expected moving on the map?
+* What object can be expected to move with that trajectory?

 ## Installation

 ### Building the project

-* Dependencees
+* Dependencies
   * docker
   * protobuf (for decoding the data)